CallanSmith/CircuitPython/README.md

 ## CircuitPython_DistanceSensor

 ### Description & Code

-This is the main two parts of the distance sensor code.
-The first part is using a function to have light on board fade and change colors.
-Since the math would be confusing if I used a function for the 20-35 part the better option was to use a map.
-That is the second part of the code mapping blue to green.
+This assingment was to code a distance sensor to change the colors of the led on the Metro board based off of how far away an object is.

 ```python
   if distance < 5: